LODLAM/LODLAMTO16/OpenRefine_Tutorial/Installation/OptionalPrep.md

 ### 2. Python Local Reconciliation Service Requirements
 If you are interested in running many/more of the reconciliation service functions we'll see (whether they leverage Linked Open Data or not), install the following.

-This can be move involved installation-wise, so please don't hesitate to ask [Christina](mailto:cmharlow@gmail.com) if you have questions.
-We can also take a lunch or coffee break at DLF if necessary to debug this.
+This can be more involved installation-wise, so please don't hesitate to ask [Christina](mailto:cmh329@cornell.edu) if you have questions.

 #### Installation
 **Python**
 Install or ensure that you have at least python 2.7 installed on your computer.
+Python 3 is problematic.

-You can check if your computer has python installed by going to your command line interface or client (standard on a Mac is Terminal, on Windows, the Command Prompt; if you have Linux, I'm assuming you know how to make Linux work), then type in 'python --version'.
+You can check if your computer has Python installed by going to your command line interface or client (standard on a Mac is Terminal, on Windows, the Command Prompt; if you have Linux, I'm assuming you know how to make Linux work), then type in 'python --version'.
 If it gives you a response such as 'Python 2.7.10', you're good to move on.
 If it doesn't, the Python beginner's documentation is your friend: https://wiki.python.org/moin/BeginnersGuide/Download

 **Pip**
 Different LODRefine reconciliation services built in Python require different Python libraries to run (although there are a number of libraries that are pretty standard across services).
 Because you this, you probably want a Python package manager like Pip to easily handle installing requirements.
 This should come automatically with Python 2.7.9 and later.

 You can check if your computer has pip installed by going to your command line interface or client, then type in 'pip --version'.
 If it gives you a response such as 'pip 7.1.2 from /usr/local/lib/python2.7/site-packages (python 2.7)', you're good to move on.

-If it doesn't, the Pip insatllation documentation is your friend: https://pip.pypa.io/en/latest/installing/
+If it doesn't, the Pip installation documentation is your friend: https://pip.pypa.io/en/latest/installing/

 #### Test
 Try either git cloning or downloading this OpenRefine reconciliation service and running through the instructions: https://github.com/cmh2166/geonames-reconcile